tzachbon/Lecture---Complex-Form-Made-Easy-Angular-/README.md

 ![I'm Done](https://media0.giphy.com/media/3o7qDEq2bMbcbPRQ2c/giphy.gif?cid=790b76115f8823e99a2be1cd3b062492cdc3243162a56ae0&rid=giphy.gif)

-# What? you want do custom validation and async validation, Let's do it!
+# What? you want to do custom validation and async validation?
+Let's do it!

 ## Optional

-Let's say we want our hero to be bigger that 18. if his date of birth indicates that is younger than 18 the whole form isn't valid.
+Let's say we want our hero to be older than 18.

+if his date of birth indicates that he is younger than 18, the entire form isn't valid.

 We should make a function for it:

 ```typescript
 function biggerThan18(control: AbstractControl): null | ValidationErrors {
   const birthDate = control.value;
   if (!(birthDate instanceof Date)) {
     return { invalidDateFormat: true };
   }
   const today = new Date();
   const m = today.getMonth() - birthDate.getMonth();
   let age = today.getFullYear() - birthDate.getFullYear();
   if (m < 0 || (m === 0 && today.getDate() < birthDate.getDate())) {
     age--;
   }
   return age >= 18
     ? null
     : {